When and How Much to Imagine:

 Results on MMSI

 Table 2: Evaluation results on MMSI-Bench.
-Best results are highlighted in bold.

 Results on R2R